 - Baking - bake these cookies until just browned around the edges.
 The center may look slightly underdone, but you don't want to overbake.
 Top the cookies with extra M&M's and flaky salt as soon as they come out of the oven.

 These cookies are for the toffee fans, the M&M fans, and the Nutella fans alike.
 These cookies bake up soft and chewy and will surely become a hit with your family.
-If you try this recipe, please leave me a comment below and tag me on Instagram @mycasualpantry so I can what you are baking in your kitchen.

 - Salted Dark Chocolate Chip Pecan Cookies